 Chimneys should be swept every year by a competent person, ideally who is a member of the National Association of Chimney Sweeps or the Guild of Master Sweeps.

 If you're worried about carbon monoxide poisoning, you may wish to purchase an audible CO detector.
 The detector is a bit like a smoke detector and will sound an alarm if the level of CO reaches a hazardous level.
-Detectors are available from major DIY stores and hardware shops as well as your energy supplier and usually cost less than £20.
-Before purchasing a CO alarm, always make sure it is officially approved to EN 50291.
-It must have a British or European approval mark on it, such as a BSI Kitemark™.
+Detectors are available from major DIY stores and hardware shops as well as your energy supplier.
+Before purchasing a CO alarm, always make sure it has a British or European approval mark on it, such as a BSI Kitemark™.

 Where can I find out more?